perforce/helix-core-search-indexer/README.md

 The Lua Extension will need to be installed on the Helix Core Server and is invoked by commit events.
 This document describes the necessary steps to customize and install the extension to run on any Helix Core Server.

 Extensions are not currently supported on Helix Core on Windows.
-As an alternative to extensions, you can configure a trigger to index changes.
+As an alternative to extensions, you can configure a trigger to index changes on Windows.

 Here's an example- [Indexer trigger on windows](#indexer-trigger-on-windows)